awsdocs/amazon-ec2-user-guide-windows/doc_source/EC2Win_Infrastructure.md

 With Amazon EC2, designing for failure and outages is an integral and crucial part of the architecture\.
 As with any scalable and redundant system, architecture of your system should account for computing, network, and storage failures\.
 You have to build mechanisms in your applications that can handle different kinds of failures\.
 The key is to build a modular system with individual components that are not tightly coupled, can interact asynchronously, and treat one another as black boxes that are independently scalable\.
 Thus, if one of your components fails or is busy, you can launch more instances of that component without breaking your current system\.

 Another key element to designing for failure is to distribute your application geographically\.
-Replicating your application across geographically distributed regions improves high availability in your system\.
+Replicating your application across geographically distributed Regions improves high availability in your system\.

 Amazon EC2 infrastructure is programmable and you can use scripts to automate the deployment process, to install and configure software and applications, and to bootstrap your virtual servers\.